 The teachers can be empowered from their initial training at the MIE, as well as during in-service training.
 In collaboration with the MIE, TIPA provides trainings and seminars for educators to search for, use and share educational tools and activities that value children and their progress in class with their colleagues.

 Researchers have also found that creating ongoing relationships with families and communities was equally positive in maintaining positive classroom environments⁵.
 It is necessary not only to value and assure the child of his or her importance, but also to appreciate what families know and can do.
 The earlier in a child’s educational process that family involvement begins, the more powerful are the effects.
 The most effective forms of family involvement are those that engage families in working directly with their children on learning activities at home⁶.

 The Parents’ Club is implemented in order to raise awareness of the parents regarding the difficulties and opportunities they meet concerning their children’s education.
 These practices include tools to better communicate with their children and also to help them relax and face challenges with new perspectives.

 The Parents’ Club is a ZEP project to which TIPA contributes on a monthly basis.
 The aim of this project is to sensitize the parents about the importance of getting involved in the education process of their children, and also to promote alternative educational practices that can be used at home.

-In order to further encourage the participation of volunteers and NGOs, TIPA will be involved in networking activities aiming at advocating and raising awareness concerning the children’s right to quality education.
-TIPA will work closely with other NGOs in order to help the Ministry of Education in its educational mission.
+In order to further encourage the participation of volunteers, other NGOs and the public at large, TIPA is involve in networking activities aiming at advocating and raising awareness concerning the children’s right to quality education.
+TIPA work closely with other NGOs in order to help the Ministry of Education in its educational mission.
 We are planning the following activities:

-TIPA team organises an Art Festival (and other school events) each year in close collaboration with community actors (school staff, parents, volunteers and artists) in each of the schools where the Project is implemented.
-This event aims at giving value to the children by showing the work they produced during the creativity classes.
+TIPA team organises school events each year in close collaboration with community actors (school staff, parents, volunteers and artists) in each schools where TIPA intervenes.
+School events aim at giving value to the children by showing the work they produced during the creativity classes.